 On a per serving basis, the richest sources of polyphenols include black elderberry, blackcurrant, filtered coffee, sweet cherry, plum, blackberry.
 A rundown of the 100 foods highest in polyphenols was published by the European Journal of Clinical Nutrition a few years ago.

-Rainbow Vibrance is also loaded with 60 mg of phycocyanin, the blue pigment of spirulina which offers its own benefits to joint and heart health.
+Spectrum Vibrance is also loaded with 60 mg of phycocyanin, the blue pigment of spirulina which offers its own benefits to joint and heart health.
 Such is the powder’s concentrated nutrition that it supplies a swathe of plant fibres, carotenoids, alkaloids, vitamins (A and C) and minerals.
-In fact, a single scoop of Rainbow Vibrance is equivalent to 4.5 servings of fruit and vegetables and delivers 68% of your recommended daily vitamin C.
+In fact, a single scoop of Spectrum Vibrance is equivalent to 4.5 servings of fruit and vegetables and delivers 68% of your recommended daily vitamin C.

 Ultimately, we should aim to consume a balanced mix of polyphenols from various food sources.
-But blending up a glass or two of Rainbow Vibrance each day, or adding a scoop to smoothies or protein shakes, is a great way of assuring a healthy intake of these valuable compounds.
+But blending up a glass or two of Spectrum Vibrance each day, or adding a scoop to smoothies or protein shakes, is a great way of assuring a healthy intake of these valuable compounds.